This post will help you to know the goat kidding signs.

 Sign #10 Pawing at the ground

-If your doe is pawing or scuffing the ground, she is just preparing a bed for her and her babies.
-Again this is her maternal instinct telling her kids are about to come.
+If your doe is pawing or scuffing the ground, this is a sign that she is preparing a soft clean bed for her and her babies.
+This is her maternal instinct telling her kids are about to come.

-If you have not moved your doe to a private area now is the time to do so.
+If you have not moved your doe to a private area, now is the time to do so.
 There is nothing worse than moving after labor begins.
-This not only is hard to do but it may upset your goat in the process.
-This does not mean you can’t move them, I have done so on a few occasions, I have just found it is far less stressful to move early than late.
+I had to do this once, and it was upsetting not only to my goat but also to me.
+This does not mean you can’t move them; I have just found it is far less stressful to move early rather than late.
 This is true for both you and your goat.

-At the very least, you will want to have a goat kidding pen cleaned and ready to go.
-This is simply a private stall or area that has fresh bedding, hay, and water.
-All the things your goat will need both during and after the delivery of her kids.
+At the very least, you will want to have a separate pen cleaned and ready to go.
+This can be a private stall or area that has fresh bedding, hay, and water—all the things your goat will need both during and after the delivery of her kids.

 Sign #11 Stargazing